Covid-19 deaths registered in England and Wales continue to rise

 The relatively low number of deaths during recent months reflects the success of the vaccination programme, in particular the rollout of booster doses at the end of last year.

-A fresh campaign is now under way to give a “spring booster” – a fourth dose of vaccine – to people aged 75 and over, residents of older adult care homes, and those aged 12 and over who are immunosuppressed.
+A fresh campaign is now underway to give a “spring booster” – a fourth dose of the vaccine – to people aged 75 and over, residents of older adult care homes, and those aged 12 and over who are immunosuppressed.

 Fourth doses of vaccine can be given to people who are at least six months on from their most recent jab.